Treasury (Australia)

-The most senior public servant in the Treasury is the department secretary, currently Steven Kennedy who was appointed in September 2019.
+The most senior public servant in the Treasury is the department secretary, currently Jenny Wilkinson who was appointed in June 2025.
 Ministerial responsibility for the department lies with the Treasurer, currently Jim Chalmers who took office in the Albanese government in May 2022.
+Other ministers in the department are Clare O'Neil, who is the Minister for Housing, Minister for Homelessness and Minister for Cities; Anne Aly, who is the Minister for Small Business; and Daniel Mulino, the Assistant Treasurer and Minister for Financial Services.
+There is one assistant minister, Andrew Leigh, who is the Assistant Minister for Productivity, Competition, Charities and Treasury.

 History

 The Australian Treasury was established in Melbourne in January 1901, after the federation of the six Australian colonies.
 In 1910, the federal government passed the Australian Notes Act 1910 which gave control over the issue of Australian bank notes to The Treasury and prohibited the circulation of state notes and withdrew their status as legal tender.
 The Treasury issued notes until 1924, when the responsibility was transferred to the Commonwealth Bank and later to Note Printing Australia, a subsidiary of the Reserve Bank of Australia.

 The department is focused on developing Australian taxation system, land and income tax and economic policies.

+Operational activities

+In an Administrative Arrangements Order made on 13 May 2025, the functions of the department were broadly classified into the following matters: